FlowFuse/flowfuse/docs/cloud/README.md

 ## Removing your account

-Before you can delete your account, teams you own must either be deleted or have at least 1 other owner Once this is done, you can remove your account by going to the "User Settings" page and clicking the "Delete Account" button.
+Before you can delete your account, teams you own must either be deleted or have at least 1 other owner.
+Once this is done, you can remove your account by going to the "User Settings" page and clicking the "Delete Account" button.

 See also: [cancelling your subscription](./billing.md#cancelling-your-subscription).